eimernase/ringbot/README.md

 ```

 You should now have a new desktop running i3 with a resolution of 1280x800.
+Switch workspaces with cmd+number (i.e. ALT+5 switches to workspace 5 if cmd was set to ALT) and open up terminal windows with cmd+return.

-Open the PoP mining tab in ring-qt wallet on workspace 2 then run ./ringbot.sh from a terminal on workspace 1.
+Now open the PoP mining tab in your ring-qt wallet on workspace 2 then run ./ringbot.sh from a terminal window on workspace 1 and watch your bot banging away at the puzzles :)

 *Donations (BTC)
 1NBxtNyrQJThZbHDudFDMGyfEUMW173pfg*

-Need help?
-Ask me on https://discord.gg/VuvMxRf
+Need assistance?
+You can find me on https://discord.gg/VuvMxRf
 eimernase